- Humanities

 Opportunities exist for students to complete independent research projects with a faculty sponsor.
 Funding may be available through The Humanities Institute or other UCSC programs.

-The Dickens Project at UCSC, founded in 1981, focuses on the study of the novels of Charles Dickens and other Victorian-era writers.
-During the Project's annual summer conference, The Dickens Universe, undergraduates study with Dickens scholars from around the world in a series of events that includes discussion seminars, lectures, movie screenings, and even a Victorian dance!
+The Dickens Project at UCSC focuses on the study of the novels of Charles Dickens and other Victorian-era writers.
+The Dickens project hosts an annual summer conference (Dickens Universe), where undergraduate students have the opportunity to study with Dickens scholars from around the world in a series of events that includes discussion seminars, lectures, movie screenings, and even a Victorian dance!

 In addition to completing the courses required for UC admission, high school students planning to major in literature at UC Santa Cruz should emphasize reading and writing skills in high school.
 Background in a foreign language is helpful.
-The Literature Department faculty require that all literature majors have one year of college-level proficiency in a second language.
+All literature majors are required to have one year of college-level study of a non-English language or demonstrated reading ability at this level.

 Transfer Requirements

 Transfer students planning to major in literature should have some training in analytical and expository writing; an introductory course in literary interpretation and one additional literature course are especially desirable.
+All literature majors are required to have one year of college level study of a non-English language or demonstrated reading ability at this level.
 Transfer students are urged to complete the Literature language proficiency requirement before transferring to UC Santa Cruz.
-The Literature language proficiency requirement is as follows: one year (three quarters or equivalent) of college-level study of a non-English language or demonstrated reading ability at this level.

 Internships and Career Opportunities